How to Make Quick Pickled Red Onions

 Once you have a jar of these pickled red onions in your fridge, there are countless ways to use them!

 Add them to carnitas.
 Without a doubt, my number one way to serve these onions is with carnitas.
-My favorite way is tucked into a carnitas taco, where their zesty bite contrasts brilliantly with the tender, rich pulled pork. (shown above) Pickled onions are great with almost any Mexican meal – think tacos, burritos, enchiladas, quesadillas, and platters of baked nachos!
+My favorite way is tucked into a carnitas taco, where their zesty bite contrasts brilliantly with the tender, rich pulled pork (shown below).
+Pickled onions are great with almost any Mexican meal – think tacos, burritos, enchiladas, quesadillas, and platters of baked nachos!